 Shopify’s product templates have always been very limiting due to the amount of information you can store at the product level.
 Developers circumvented this limitation through metafield applications that gave you the ability to store custom fields.
 Almost every store uses some variation of a metafields application, so it only made sense for Shopify to adapt this feature and allow for a more robust data-set.
 Metafields are also accessible via the Storefront API.

 New Dawn theme built on Shopify 2.0

 Watch out Debut, Dawn is the new king of the Shopify canvas.
 Dawn includes the new json templates and app blocks.
 Any new store created after June 29, 2021 will now use Dawn as the default template.
 Source code for Dawn is available on git.

 New Shopify CLI tooling allows for more efficient developer changes

 Shopify has made updates to their Shopify CLI tooling aimed to accelerate your theme and application development.
-The new CLI now allows you to preview and tes themes in a dev environment.
-Hot reloading of css and liquid changes, publishing themes, and populating dummy data to your theme’s products, customers, and orders.
-Additionally, a new command called ‘theme check’ which detects liquid errors and helps you better understand best practices for solving.
+The new CLI now allows you to preview and test themes in a dev environment.
+Hot reloading of css and liquid changes, publishing themes, and populating dummy data to your theme’s products, customers, and orders allows for greater efficiency in development.
+Additionally, a new command called ‘theme check’ detects liquid errors and helps you better understand best practices for solving issues.

 Native GIthub Integration